inoas/gleam-elixir-phoenix-liveview-counter/docs/slides/slides.md

 ## Closing Words/3

+### Thanks and shout-outs

+- Joe & Team for creating Erlang
+- José & Chris for creating Elixir, Phoenix & LiveView
+- Louis for creating Gleam
+- The Gleam community and especially *michallepicki*, *rattard* and *HarryET* for helping out.

+---

+## Closing Words/4

 ### Become shiny

 **So in short: Gleam needs you, Gleam wants you :).**

-**The Gleam community is very friendly, and not snobbish at all and welcomes developers of all trades and levels: <https://discord.gg/twY7ZhKTM3> and <https://github.com/gleam-lang/gleam/discussions> and <https://gleam.run>.**
+**The Gleam community is very friendly, not snobbish at all, and welcomes developers of all trades and levels: <https://discord.gg/twY7ZhKTM3> and <https://github.com/gleam-lang/gleam/discussions> and <https://gleam.run>.**